jackrobertscott/authpack-client-190806/documents/api/Accessors.md

 Options.

-- userId `string`: filtered by this user's id.
+- account `string`: filtered by this account's id.
-- providerId `string`: filtered by this provider's id.
+- provider `string`: filtered by this provider's id.
 - limit `number?`: maximum number of accessors returned.
 - skip `number?`: skip this number of accessors.
 - page `number?`: skip this number of accessors multiplied by the limit.